How does it work?

 However, Enhanced Container Isolation is much more advanced since it assigns exclusive user-namespace mappings per container automatically and adds several other container isolation features meant to secure Docker Desktop in organizations with stringent security requirements.

-Rootless Docker allows the Docker Engine, and by extension the containers, to run without root privileges natively on a Linux host.
-This allows non-root users to install and run Docker natively on Linux.
+Rootless Docker lets Docker Engine, and by extension the containers, to run without root privileges natively on a Linux host.
+This lets non-root users to install and run Docker natively on Linux.

 Unlike Rootless Docker, Enhanced Container Isolation does not run Docker Engine within a Linux user-namespace.
 Rather it runs the containers generated by that engine within a user-namespace.
 This has the advantage of bypassing the limitations of Rootless Docker and creates a stronger boundary between the containers and the Docker Engine.